 Hawane Resort also offers smaller bee hive accommodation options not too far from the Oshoek border.
 The staff are exceptionally friendly, though their paid-for internet is quite pricey.
 It also offers a number of activities to keep you busy, such as quad biking and horse riding, and has an on-site restaurant and spa: [email protected].

 Set on the southern banks of the dam, Maguga Lodge looks out onto the dam wall.
 The lodge’s thatched wooden deck provides panoramic views through the tree tops.
 No matter what you order for dinner from the hearty menu, take my word for it and don’t pass up on the apple crumble, it’s the best I’ve come across in years: [email protected]

 If you’re looking for something wholly different then you should spend the night or weekend on the waters of Maguga Dam aboard the fully-equipped, self-catering Maguga House Boat that sleeps four: [email protected].

 How to get there and other practical things

 Currency: South African rands are accepted, but some tourist attractions only accept paper notes, not coins.
 Most hotels, restaurants and shops also accept authorised credit cards, except for petrol stations.

 Border post times: you can find them here: www.thekingdomofeswatini.com.

 Visa: although South Africans don’t require a visa, a valid passport is necessary to cross the border.

-This post is a written based on a self-funded trip to Swaziland as well as a hosted press trip with Swaziland Tourism Board.
+This post is a written based on a self-funded trip to eSwatini as well as a hosted press trip with the eSwatini Tourism Board.
 As always all opinions are my own, but you already know that! ;)